Protecting Critical Undersea Infrastructure

 The capability that can be provided by a mixed-use state-of-the-art multi-mission vessel is needed and could be a chartered or purchased civilian vessel.
 This concept is not new, for example, the Canadian Coast Guard icebreaker CCGS John Cabot was a partially funded by the Canadian Overseas Telecommunication Company, a cable company that was predecessor to TeleGlobe Canada in the 1960s.
 This is an example of creative partnerships between the Canadian government and the private sector for an icebreaking cable ship.
 The vessel maintained a military cable as part of missile defense to Thule, Greenland.

 During the Southern Ocean search for the Malaysian plane MH370 (missing since March 2014), we saw the capability brought by the Royal Australian Navy vessel Ocean Shield, a chartered offshore supply vessel.
-It ably supported the U.S. Navy Supervisor of Salvage deployment of the of the USN’s subcontractor Phoenix International’s Bluefin underwater autonomous vehicle (AUV) in the deep water search for the aircraft.
+It ably supported the U.S. Navy Supervisor of Salvage deployment of the of the USN’s subcontractor Phoenix International’s Bluefin underwater autonomous vehicle (AUV) in the deep water search.